Moshe Feiglin

 Prior to becoming a Knesset member, Feiglin co-founded the Zo Artzeinu ("This is our Land") movement with Shmuel Sackett in 1993 to protest the Oslo Accords.
 On 8 August 1995, eighty intersections throughout the country were blocked in a massive act of non-violent civil disobedience against the Oslo process.
 As a result of his activities, Feiglin was sentenced to six months in prison in 1997 for sedition against the state by Israel's Supreme Court.
 The sentence was later commuted to community service.
 In November 1996, Feiglin established the Manhigut Yehudit movement; it joined Likud in 2000, with Feiglin declaring that he would be a candidate for chairmanship of the party as a springboard for premiership of the State of Israel.

 In early January 2015, Feiglin announced that he was leaving the Likud and forming his own party, after the Likud primaries the previous month.

-Feiglin complained about "tricks" that were done to try to keep him out of Israel's parliament, the Knesset.
+Feiglin complained about efforts that were done to try to keep him out of Israel's parliament, the Knesset.
 He referred to alleged political corruption in the Likud primary and legal maneuvers Benjamin Netanyahu took in the past to move him down the party’s list, accusing the prime minister of trying to assassinate him politically.

 As a result of the above issues and timing, Feiglin did not form a new party for the Knesset elections in March, and instead decided to take his time to build a strong new party ("If we have to give up on the coming Knesset to build ourselves well and fundamentally, we will do so.
 We will take the time that we need to build ourselves in the proper and most exacting way.").
 In July 2021, Feiglin returned to the Likud.
+In January 2024, Feiglin left Likud and reestablished Zehut.

-Feiglin's former party Zehut was in favor of legalizing marijuana.
+Feiglin's party Zehut is in favor of legalizing marijuana.

 Biography

 Moshe Feiglin was born in Haifa, the son of Ya'akov Zvi and Esther Feiglin.
-His ancestors moved to Israel from Imperial Russia during the First Aliyah.
+His ancestors moved to Palestine, from Imperial Russia during the First Aliyah.
 His grandfather was the first child born in Metula, and some of his ancestors were among the founders of several settlements, including Mishmar HaYarden, Hadera, and Kinneret.
 His father served in the Jewish Settlement Police during the British Mandate era.
 His family later moved to Rehovot, where he attended the local Tachkemoni school of the Mizrachi movement, and subsequently graduated from Rabbi Haim Drukman's Yeshivat Or Etzion.
 They are also related to Rebbes of The Chabad Dynasty.

 During his IDF national service, Feiglin served in the Engineering Corps.
 He later signed on to one additional year as a career soldier, and attained the rank of captain.
 He fought in the 1982 Lebanon War.

 Feiglin ran a company that used rope rappelling in the construction industry.

 Feiglin is married, and has five children, and lives in the settlement of Karnei Shomron.